-On June 29, International and Comparative Law Center held the International Law Day that was attended by more than 70 guests, including members of the International Law in the XXI century award Counsel, scientists, representatives of the Russian government bodies and leading Russian companies.
+On June 29, International and Comparative Law Center held the International Law Day that was attended by more than 70 guests, including members of the International Law in the XXI century award Council, scientists, representatives of the Russian government bodies and leading Russian companies.

 The event was opened by Roman Kolodkin, Director of Public International Law Studies of International and Comparative Law Research Center, Judge of the International Tribunal for the Law of the Sea.
 He presented the Center’s annual report, announced the first session of the Summer School on Public International Law and presented the book collection of Grigory Tunkin, a Russian scientist and international lawyer, which was recently added to the Center’s library.